-SOC Codes: 27-3043 Writers and Authors; 25-1123 English Language and Literature Teachers; 27-3041 Editors; 19-3094 Political Scientists; 19-3093 Historians; 41-3011 Advertising Sales Agents; 11-2021 Advertising, Marketing, Promotions PR, and Sales Managers.
+(This major is suspended for new enrollments beginning Fall 2020.)
+SOC Codes: 27-3043 Writers and Authors; 25-1123 English Language and Literature Teachers; 27-3041 Editors; 19-3094 Political Scientists; 19-3093 Historians; 41-3011 Advertising Sales Agents; 11-2021 Advertising, Marketing, Promotions PR, and Sales

 The Master of Arts major in Literature & Writing provides the opportunity for intensive study in a variety of literary and related fields in the English language.
-Students explore how literature intersects with contemporary historical and cultural forces and examine critical theory as it relates to their area of interest.
-The structure of the program gives its students considerable flexibility in choosing the focus of their study.
-Students can pursue their literary interests, from the Renaissance to Rap, from Chaucer to Toni Morrison.
+Students explore how literature intersects with contemporary, historical and cultural forces, and examine critical theory as it relates to their area of interest.
+The structure of the program gives its students considerable flexibility in choosing the focus of their studies.
+Students can pursue their literary interests, from the Renaissance to Rap and from Chaucer to Toni Morrison.
 Although our Master of Arts is not a creative writing degree, this major does allow students to incorporate their own creative writing into their study.

-1.5 Learning Outcomes and Competencies
+1.5 Program Learning Outcomes

 The goals and objectives of the M.A. program are consistent with the mission, vision, core principles, and values of Union Institute & University.
-The following University outcomes/MA competencies, and MA program outcomes/competencies are regularly assessed both at the university level and at the program level.
+The following university outcomes and M.A. program outcomes are regularly assessed at both the university level and the program level.